Deus Ex: Invisible War Game Cover

 • “I highly recommend installing the 'Visible Upgrade' mod; it improves performance on newer systems a lot.”

-• “The game itself is fine from a design standpoint, but the optimization on every platform is nothing short of horrendous all-around.”
+• “The game itself is fine, from a design standpoint, but the optimization on every platform is nothing short of horrendous all-around.”

-• “This game is very poorly optimized for modern systems, and an unofficial patch is the only way to get it to run reasonably.”
+• “This game is very poorly optimized for modern systems and an unofficial patch is the only way to get it to run reasonably.”

-• humor35 mentions
+• humor70 mentions

-• “The sidequests with the two coffee bar chains competing are funny.”
+• “The side quests with the two coffee bar chains competing are funny.”

 • “The physics in the game engine becomes hilariously rubber-band-like as objects get stuck in walls and there are plenty of fourth-wall-breaking moments of pure comedy where it just doesn't belong because of this.”

-• replayability19 mentions
+• replayability38 mentions

 • “Your decisions and loyalties will affect the path you take, and the story branches several times, which makes for a lot of replayability as you side with the various factions.”